Clarion Housing Group’s scale and financial strength delivers a number of benefits:

 We have published our first ESG Report for investors in line with this standard and will do so on an annual basis.
 Download the 2020 report here.

-In January 2020 we issued our first Sustainability bond backed by our Sustainable Housing Finance Framework and our certification to the pan-European Certified Sustainable Housing Label.
-This raised £350m for building new affordable and more sustainable homes and demonstrated the confidence investors have in our commitment to sustainability.
+In January 2020 we issued our first Sustainability bond backed by our Sustainable Housing Finance Framework and our certification to the pan-European Certified Sustainable Housing Label, followed by a second sustainability bond in November 2021.
+These raised £650m for building new affordable and more sustainable homes and demonstrated the confidence investors have in our commitment to sustainability.

 Sustainability rating agency imug|rating has done an independent review of our framework.